Prescriptions for fresh fruits and vegetables help boost heart health

 Among people with uncontrolled diabetes, their A1C levels, which is a 2-3 month average of their blood sugar, also declined significantly, by about .6 percent.
 "The reductions we saw in blood sugar were roughly half of that of commonly prescribed medications, which is really encouraging for just a simple change in diet," Hager says.

-"I felt great," says Joann Erickson, 60, who participated in the Sacramento County Health Center's prescription produce pilot initiative in Sacramento, Calif.
+"I felt great," says Joann Erickson, 60, who participated in a produce prescription program at One Community Health in Sacramento, Calif.
 The program was organized by Wholesome Wave, a non-profit organization, at the forefront of initiatives aimed at making healthy food more affordable and accessible.
 Approximately 85% of the participants reported that taking part in the program improved their health.

 "As a chef and father of two sons living with diabetes, I'm not surprised," says Wholesome Wave's co-founder Michel Nischan.
 "Our food strategy included increasing Chris and Ethan's consumption of fruits and vegetables significantly," he says, noting that his sons' A-1C went down and their insulin usage reduced as a result.
 "We knew we needed evidence to argue for policy change," he says.